helloRupa/rails-auth/README.md

 ## Logging out a user
 Add routes, controller actions, and form to delete / destroy the session info!!

+## Routes
+How much sense do our routes make to our users?
+And us, because we also matter.

 ## Wrap Up
 What in the world did we just do?
 1. Create a users table and model (username, password_digest, `has_secure_password`)